Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 • Heat a large heavy bottomed pot like a dutch oven, or a caldero if you have one, over medium heat.
 If using ham or bacon, slowly cook the meat until crispy, remove meat from pot and set aside leaving the drippings.
 If not using meat, add oil before continuing with the next step.

-• Reduce the heat to medium-low, cover, and cook for about 25 minutes.
+• Once boiling, reduce the heat to medium-low, cover, and cook for about 25 minutes.
 You can add your ham or bacon back in now if you want, or wait to add it in again before serving.
-Traditionally the rice would be covered with a banana or plantain leaf to trap the steam and keep the moisture in, which leads to softer, more evenly cooked rice.ย Using a banana or plantain leaf will also infuse the dish with a subtle earthy aroma.
-However, a tight fitting pot lid will work just fine too!
+It is important to keep the pot covered with a tight fitting lid to trap the steam and keep the moisture in, to properly cook the rice.
+If you don’t have one, make one out of foil.

-• Optional: About half way through cooking, remove the lid and stir by folding rice from the bottom up, but do not disturb the rice at the bottom of pan.
+• Optional: Half way through cooking, remove the lid and stir by folding rice from the bottom up, but do not disturb the rice at the bottom of pan.
 This is a very touchy subject as some Puerto Ricans insist that you don't stir the rice while cooking to get the best pegao (the crispy, golden layer of rice that forms at the bottom of the pot).
 However, I find stirring it once helps it cook more evenly.
-Whatever you do, make sure if you do stir it, you only stir it once or the rice will become sticky/mushy.
+Whatever you do, do not stir it more than once.

 Notes